 5) Data from large studies has revealed that most serious allergic reactions occurred within 30 minutes after an injection.
 For this reason, all patients are required to remain on-site for 30 minutes after their allergy shot.
 In May 2015, we looked at the medical records from all allergy shots we administered in 2014.

 We found that about 1 out of every 95 patients who received allergy shots developed a systemic allergic reaction (anaphylaxis).

-These reactions usually occurred following a shot administration from the strong 3rd or 4th vials.
+These reactions usually occurred following a shot administration from the 3rd or 4th vials.
 While these reactions were typically mild and reversed quickly with treatment, severe allergic reactions resulting in death have occurred following allergy shots.
-Because serious reactions can develop hours after a shot, every person receiving allergy shots is required to carry an epinephrine self-injector on the day of the injection (we will not administer an allergy shot to anyone who is not carrying their Epipen).
-"Home" or self-administered allergy shots and "allergy drops", offered by some non-Allergist physicians, are typically formulated using much lower concentrations of allergens than the "in-office" shots given by Allergists.
+Because reactions can develop hours after a shot, every person receiving allergy shots is required to carry an epinephrine injector on the day of the injection (we will not administer an allergy shots and "allergy drops", offered by some non-Allergist physicians, are typically formulated using much lower concentrations of allergens than the "in-office" shots given by Allergists.
 As a result, these experimental treatments are less effective for symptom control than "full dose" allergy shots and will typically not cure allergic sensitivities.
-The FDA has only approved oral (sublingual) immunotherapy for grass, ragweed and dust mites.
+The FDA has approved oral immunotherapy tablets for only grass and ragweed.

 6. "RUSH" allergy shots are available at our office.
 This treatment option is offered as a convenience to those who would otherwise have difficulty with the typical build-up schedule.
 With RUSH, 7 build-up injections are given in a three-hour session.
 In our clinical experience, "RUSH" treatment has been as safe as "conventional" treatment.
 In a 2004 medical record review, we found that among 255 patients who had completed "RUSH" with the first 2 build-up vials, only one allergic reaction occurred.
-RUSH is currently only available for the 2 weakest allergen dilution vials.
+RUSH is currently only available for the weakest allergen dilution vial.
 Although "RUSH" build-up can help reach the maintenance dose sooner, RUSH offers no long-term advantage over our "conventional" slower injection protocol and is simply a convenience option that reduces the number of office visits.
-We have found that when certain medications (Antihistamines, Pepcid and Singulair) were given prior to allergen injections, these "pre-meds" reduced the frequency (and possibly the severity) of shot-induced allergic reactions and so we strongly recommend that all persons on allergy shots, even those choosing the "conventional" build-up protocol, take pre-meds on the day of an allergy shot.
-For patients with asthma, using an albuterol inhaler before every allergy shot is recommended.
+We have found that when certain medications (antihistamines, Pepcid and Singulair) were given prior to allergen injections, these "pre-meds" reduced the frequency (and possibly the severity) of shot-induced allergic reactions and so we strongly recommend that all persons on allergy shots, even those choosing the "conventional" build-up protocol, take pre-meds on the day of an allergy shot.